Matthew Kennedy | composer

 The music of composer Matthew Kennedy (b.
 1987) contains disarming simplicity, often seeking out dark places with an uninhibited wonder and spirit of exploration.
 His work has been performed on five continents and received critical acclaim including honors and commissions from ASCAP, BMI, Opera on Tap, Boston Musica Viva, Hartford Opera Theater, bassist Robert Black, Dynamic Music Festival at NYU, as well as residencies at Marble House Project (VT), Atlantic Center for the Arts (FL), Hambidge Center (GA), Crosshatch Center for Art and Ecology (MI), The Horned Dorset Artist Colony (NY), Soaring Gardens Artist's Retreat (PA), and the Mayapple Center for the Arts and Humanities (CT).
-Recent activities include performances and lectures at New Music Gathering (Bowling Green State University and Boston Conservatory), Duke University, University of Virginia, Constantinides New Music Ensemble (LSU), Florida Flute Association, Northwestern University New Music Conference, Fresh Inc. Festival, Tampa Homegrown Concert Series, and the North American Saxophone Alliance International Conference.
+Recent activities include performances and lectures at New Music on the Bayou, Bowling Green New Music Festival, Indiana State University Contemporary Music Festival, New Music Gathering at Boston Conservatory, Duke University, University of Virginia, Kent State University, Constantinides New Music Ensemble (LSU), Florida Flute Association, Northwestern University New Music Conference, Fresh Inc. Festival, Tampa Homegrown Concert Series, and the North American Saxophone Alliance International Conference.

 His works are published through Just a Theory Press.
 Recently his Theme + 4 Brief Variants (2009, rev. 2015) was selected for publication in NewMusicShelf’s Anthology of New Music: Solo Piano Vol. 1.
 Recordings of his work have been published by Parma Recordings, Soundset Recordings, and Ink & Coda Journal.